This post may contain affiliate links. Please read our disclosure policy.

 • Whilst the pasta is cooking, heat the oil on a medium heat, in a large frying pan.
 Add the onion and cook for 3-4 minutes until the onion is softened.

-1 tbsp vegetable oil, 1 large onion
+1 tbsp oil, 1 large onion

 • Add the chopped peppers, tuna fish, salt, pepper, garlic, tomato puree, and oregano.
 Stir and cook for 2-3 minutes.